Flat holography for spinor fields: Hyperbolic slicing of Minkowski spacetime

 each constant--$\tau$ slice is a unit $\mathbb H^3$ up to the Weyl factor $\tau^2$.
-Since a conformal boundary is defined only up to Weyl rescalings, the conformal boundaries of all $\tau$-slices are naturally identified.
-This common codimension-$2$ boundary is called the \emph{celestial sphere}.
+Since a conformal boundary is defined only up to Weyl rescalings, the conformal boundaries of all $\tau$ slices are naturally identified.
+This common codimension-two boundary is called the \emph{celestial sphere}.
 An invariant way to describe it is as the space of future null directions, i.e.\ the projective light cone in $\mathbb R^{1,3}$ \cite{Sleight:2023ojm}: